Fellow-Consulting-AG/docapp-docs/docs/kv2/how-to-deal-with-different-vat-amounts.md

 * * *

-## If you have an invoice with 0 VAT amount, teach them as follows:
+## If you have an invoice with 0 VAT amount, train them as follows:

 ![](/_images/doc2/image-5.png)